PostHog/posthog.com/contents/blog/saas-pricing-lessons.md

   - Guides
 ---

-> This post is from our Substack newsletter, [Product for Engineers](https://newsletter.posthog.com/).
+> Orginally published in our Substack newsletter, [Product for Engineers](https://newsletter.posthog.com/).
 It's all about helping engineers and founders build better products, and successful companies.
-We send it (roughly) every two weeks.
-[Subscribe here](https://newsletter.posthog.com/subscribe).
+Don't miss out... [subscribe here](https://newsletter.posthog.com/subscribe).

 We build PostHog for [product engineers](/blog/what-is-a-product-engineer).
 We define product engineers as full-stack engineers who: